sebsauvage/Shaarli/doc/md/Server-configuration.md

 ## Examples

 The following examples assume a Debian-based operating system is installed.
 On other distributions you may have to adapt details such as package installation procedures, configuration file locations, and webserver username/group (`www-data` or `httpd` are common values).
-In these examples we assume the document root for your web server/virtualhost is at `/var/www/shaarli.mydomain.org/`:
+In these examples we assume that the web server and the `php-fpm` PHP interpreter are running as the same user, and the document root for your web server/virtualhost is at `/var/www/shaarli.mydomain.org/`,:

 ```bash
 # create the document root (replace with your own domain name)